TianYuFan1/RBE3001_Matlab-1/README.md

 # 4. Run Lab1.m

 Plug your robot into the wall and connect to your computer with USB.
+Then, calibrate the arm.
 (Protip: make sure putty is closed to avoid latency issues)

 In the Matlab GUI navigate to the "lab1.m" file and then click then run button.